Soundtrack '08

-Soundtrack 08 is a series of indoor nightly music events that took place in the POD Complex in Dublin, Ireland.
+Soundtrack '08 was a series of indoor nightly music events that took place in the POD Complex in Dublin, Ireland.
 The event was composed of forty-five acts, performing over nine days from 25 May – 2 June 2008.
 Promoted by POD Concerts, it was billed as the presenter of "past, present and future soundtracks" combining a series of early shows in the Tripod and Crawdaddy venues in Dublin's Harcourt Street as well as DJ sets taking place in late night clubs.
 Various music styles including indie rock, hip hop and folk were featured, bringing the newest acts of note emerging in the international music scene to Dublin.